Shoulda, Woulda, Coulda!

 - Are you prepared to learn and read a lot as you research everything (from how children learn, how to teach to XYZ, who is Charlotte Mason how is she different from Maria Montessori, what’s the difference between a toad and a frog, what does snake poop look like?
 EVERYTHING.)

 - How are you going to handle teaching subjects that you are weak in?

 - Can you afford curriculum?
-There are no write offs here.
-There are free and low-cost options available but they may not be what you want and you may have to spend a lot of time piecing it together exactly what you want if you can’t afford to buy it.
+There are no write-offs here.
+There are free and low-cost options available but they may not be what you want and you may have to spend a lot of time piecing your ideal homeschool curriculum together to become exactly what you want if you can’t afford to buy it.

 - Do you want your children to be able to play with each other and other children of various ages?

 Can you handle the emotional responsibility of being the primary educator?

 You are the one (usually) that the weight tends to fall on and with it, from time to time, comes feelings of inadequacy, guilt, and worry.
 You can tell yourself not to compare your child to that nine-year old who is doing Trig or the Supermom who looks like she taught her children Latin, worked out, took a shower, put on makeup, AND got dinner ready, but sometimes you do.
 It can be a heavy weight.

 - Can you handle making your child cry over math?
 Obviously, this is not the goal but it happens more than you think it will.

 - Can you handle crying over math?
 Frustration levels can run high in subjects that are not easily grasped by the student or they find boring.

 Do you have a lot of friends who homeschool?